bogdanf/multicloud/README.md

 ## Conclusion

-In conclusion, deploying an Autonomous Database on GCP requires careful planning and execution.
-By breaking down the deployment process into smaller tasks and using Ansible playbooks, you can simplify the deployment process and reduce errors.
-Additionally, using Ansible modules and plugins can help automate repetitive tasks and improve efficiency.

-Remember to update your inventory file and playbook according to your specific requirements and GCP configurations.
-With Ansible, you can easily manage complex deployments on GCP.
+In conclusion, deploying an Autonomous Database on GCP ...